element-hq/ess-helm/README.md

 </picture>
 </p>

-<h1 align="center">Element Server Suite Community Edition</h1>
+<h1 align="center">Element Server Suite Community</h1>

 <p align="center">
 <b>The official Matrix stack from Element for non-commercial use</b>
 </p>

 Element Server Suite Community Edition (ESS Community) allows you to deploy a Matrix stack using the provided Helm charts and a Kubernetes distribution of your choice, even if you don't have Kubernetes knowledge.
 It is provided for non-commercial community use cases with quality in mind and aims to be as easy to use as possible.
-ESS Community allows you to very quickly deploy a solid Matrix stack fully supporting Matrix 2.0 and gives you the flexibility to make it your own.
+ESS Community enables you to very quickly deploy a solid Matrix stack fully supporting Matrix 2.0 and gives you the flexibility to make it your own.
 Below you will find a quick setup guide that gives you everything needed to set up a basic system with as few steps as possible.

 # Editions
 There are three editions of **Element Server Suite**:

 ## ESS Community
-ESS Community is a cutting-edge Matrix distribution including all the latest features of the Matrix server Synapse and other components.
-It is freely available under the AGPLv3 license and tailored to small-/mid-scale, non-commercial community use cases.
+[ESS Community](https://element.io/server-suite/community) is a cutting-edge Matrix distribution including all the latest features of the Matrix server Synapse and other components.
+It is freely available under the AGPLv3 license and tailored to small-/mid-scale, non-commercial community use cases with up to 100 users.
 It's designed to easily and quickly set up a Matrix deployment.
 It comprises the basic components needed to get you running and is a great way to get started.

 To get professional support & upgrade to ESS Pro, [contact Element](https://try.element.io/upgrade-ess-community).

 ## ESS Pro
-[ESS Pro](https://element.io/server-suite) is the commercial backend distribution from Element.
+[ESS Pro](https://element.io/server-suite/pro) is the commercial backend distribution from Element.
 It includes everything in ESS Community plus additional features and services that are tailored to professional environments with more than 100 users up to massive scale in the millions.
-It is designed to support enterprise requirements in terms of advanced IAM, compliance, scalability, high availability, high density and multi-tenancy.
+It is designed to support enterprise requirements in terms of advanced IAM, compliance, scalability, high availability and multi-tenancy.
 ESS Pro makes use of Synapse Pro to provide infrastructure cost savings and improved user experience under high load.
 It uses Element’s Secure Border Gateway (SBG) as an application layer firewall to manage federation and to ensure that deployments stay compliant at any time.
 ESS Pro includes L3 support, Long-term Support (LTS), Advanced Security Advisory and prepares you for the Cyber Resilience Act (CRA).

+**Additional capabilities with ESS Pro**
+Find below an overview of the most important additional product capabilities for professional use with ESS Pro.

+- Synapse Pro
+  - Resource and operational cost savings (up to 90% compared to Community, depending on usage patterns)
+    - Multi-tenancy (for running many small hosts)
+    - More efficient and cloud-native Synapse subsystems (for running individual large hosts)
+  - Dynamic and automatic scaling with adaptation to actual load (horizontal and vertical)
+  - In-cluster high availability (HA)
+  - Improved end-user experience due to better stability under load
+- Application-level firewall with federation controls and more (Secure Border Gateway)
+- User lifecycle management and group access control via LDAP/SCIM (Advanced Identity Management)
+- Malware scanning of media attachments (Content Scanner)
+- Room auditing capabilities (AuditBot)
+- Room moderation and central control (AdminBot)
+- LDAP and SSO support for user authentication
+- S3 support for media storage
+- Distroless/minimal images of all the components

+A full comparison between the editions can be found [here](https://element.io/pricing).
+See the [ESS Pro documentation](https://docs.element.io/latest/element-server-suite-pro/introduction-to-ess-pro/) for more details.

 ## ESS TI-M
-ESS TI-M is a special version of ESS Pro focused on the requirements of TI-Messenger Pro and ePA as specified by the German National Digital Health Agency Gematik.
+[ESS TI-M](https://element.io/server-suite/ti-messenger) is a special version of ESS Pro focused on the requirements of TI-Messenger Pro and ePA as specified by the German National Digital Health Agency Gematik.
 It complies with a specific Matrix version and does not make use of experimental features.

 # Contents